| CVE |

 CVSS v3.1 |

-| A use-after-free error can occur when manipulating ranges in selections with one node inside a native anonymous tree and one node outside of it.
-This results in a potentially exploitable crash.
+| Certain response codes in FTP connections can result in the use of uninitialized values for ports in FTP operations.
 This vulnerability affects Firefox < 52, Firefox ESR < 45.8, Thunderbird < 52, and Thunderbird < 45.8. |

-| Use-after-free vulnerability in the imgRequestProxy function in Mozilla Firefox before 27.0, Firefox ESR 24.x before 24.3, Thunderbird before 24.3, and SeaMonkey before 2.24 allows remote attackers to execute arbitrary code via vectors involving unspecified Content-Type values for image data. |
+| The nsGfxScrollFrameInner::IsLTR function in Mozilla Firefox before 26.0, Firefox ESR 24.x before 24.2, Thunderbird before 24.2, and SeaMonkey before 2.23 allows remote attackers to execute arbitrary code via crafted use of JavaScript code for ordered list elements. |

 | A flaw was found in the Keylime registrar that could allow a bypass of the challenge-response protocol during agent registration.
 This issue may allow an attacker to impersonate an agent and hide the true status of a monitored machine if the fake agent is added to the verifier list by a legitimate user, resulting in a breach of the integrity of the registrar database. |